LibrariesHacked/england-librarydata/README.md

 #### 1. Areas

-The dashboard provides either data on all library services, or for specific areas.
-Using the drop down control in this card will filter the data to show for that library service.
+The dashboard provides either data on all library services, or for specific areas (library authorities).
+Using the drop down control in this card will filter the data to show for the specified library service.

+#### 2. Twitter card

+On selecting a library service if there is a matching tweet from the twitter data then this will be displayed.

-#### 2. Library details
+#### 3. Library details

-After choosing a library service this gives the opportunity to select a particular library to see further details.

-Details shown for each library are:
+With no library service selected all libraries are listed to select.
+If a particular service is selected then only the libraries for that service are shown.

+On selecting a library, details displayed are:

+- email and website (as buttons)
 - library type
-- address
-- closed details (if applicable)
+- closed/replaced/new details (if applicable)
 - notes on the library
-- email and website (as buttons)
 - deprivation deciles for the area the library is located in.

 #### 3. Library distance stats